sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 ```

 ### Updating the led
-Let's use the if-else statements to turn the led off and on if the distance is less than 10:
+Let's use the if-else statement to turn the led on if the distance is less than 10 and off if not:
 ```c
 void loop() {
 	distance = sonarSensor.ping_cm();